Comadreja/js-for-gamedev/en/02-javascript/02-practica/index.md

 ## Code quality

-This project will demand for your code to meet certain quality standards.
+This project will expect your code to meet certain quality standards.
 The set of restrictions follow the [ESLint-recommended specification](http://eslint.org/docs/rules/), with two alterations:
 - The _camelCase_ style must be used for identifiers.
 - Single quotes must be used for strings.
 - Operands and operators must be separated by spaces.